lganel/SVScore/README.md

 # SVScore
 SVScore is a VCF annotation tool which scores structural variants by predicted pathogenicity based on SNP-based CADD scores.
 For each variant, SVScore first defines important genomic intervals based on the variant type, breakend confidence intervals, and nearby gene/exon annotations.
 It then applies an operation to each interval to aggregate the CADD scores in that interval into an interval score.
-A variant\'s score for a given operation defined as the maximum of all interval scores calculated using that operation.
+A score for a given operation defined as the maximum of all interval scores calculated using that operation.

 ## Usage
 ```